 One could also use the same dimensionality reduction technique to render the activation of units in each of the other layers.
 What is particularly interesting about the fc layer is that its activation values are directly correlated with the network's output.
 In other words, in terms of the behavior of this network, we could refer to the fc unit number four as a "sports car" unit.
-We can also plot the activation of each of the six fc units for every image (Figure VIII-6B).
-As expected, on average, the "sports car" unit (fc unit 4) shows higher activation for the images with a ground truth label of "Sports car" (highlighted in cyan in Figure VIII-6B).
-However, there are some images containing sports cars that elicit low activation in this unit (for example, the gray arrow on the bottom), and there are images that do not contain Sports cars but still elicit high activation in this unit (for example, the gray arrow on the top).
-In other words, the "Sports car" fc unit may fail to be activated by many images of sports cars, and it may show high activation by other images that do not contain a Sports car.
-In Section IX.9, we will introduce techniques that can be used to describe what types of images elicit high activation for a unit in a network, and also for neurons in the brain.
+We can also plot the activation of each of the six fc units for every image (Figure 8.6B).
+As expected, on average, the "sports car" unit (fc unit 4) shows higher activation for the images with a ground truth label of "sports car" (highlighted in cyan in Figure 8.6B).
+However, there are some images containing sports cars that elicit low activation in this unit (for example, the gray arrow on the bottom), and there are images that do not contain sports cars, and it may show high activation by other images that do not contain a sports car.
+In Section 9.9, we will introduce techniques that can be used to describe what types of images elicit high activation for a unit in a network and also for neurons in the brain.

 The network's output depends on the maximum fc value across all six units.
-If the ground truth label for a given image is "Sports car," but the activation in the sports car fc4 unit is lower than the activation in another fc unit, then the network will make a mistake by selecting a different label.
-Conversely, if the ground truth for a given image is not "Sports car," but the fc4 unit shows the maximum activation, then the image will be erroneously labeled sports car.
-Figure VIII-6C shows how often these mistakes happen in the form of a confusion matrix.
+If the ground truth label for a given image is "sports car" but the activation in the sports car fc4 unit is lower than the activation in another fc unit, then the network will make a mistake by selecting a different label.
+Conversely, if the ground truth for a given image is not "sports car" but the fc4 unit shows the maximum activation, then the image will be erroneously labeled sports car.
+Figure 8.6C shows how often these mistakes happen in the form of a confusion matrix.
 Columns indicate the actual category labels, and the rows indicate the predicted category labels.
 All of the entries along the diagonal are correct responses.
-For example, 88% of the time, when the image contained a Sports car, the network correctly labeled it Sports car (row 4, column 4 in the matrix).
-Sometimes, the image contained a Sports car, and yet the network labeled it as "ice"; this happened for 5% of the Sports car images in the test set (row 6, column 4 in the matrix).
-Other times, the image depicted ice, but the network labeled it as "sports car"; this happened for 4% of the ice images (row 4, column 6 in the matrix).
+For example, 88 percent of the time, when the image contained a sports car, the network correctly labeled it sports car (row 4, column 4 in the matrix).
+Sometimes, the image contained a sports car images in the test set (row 6, column 4 in the matrix).
+Other times, the image depicted ice, but the network labeled it as "sports car"; this happened for 4 percent of the ice images (row 4, column 6 in the matrix).

-The six object categories used in Figure VIII-5 and Figure VIII-6 were chosen randomly.
+The six object categories used in Figures 8.5 and 8.6 were chosen randomly.
 The fc units are also activated by images that the network has not been trained on.
-One of the advantages of working with image computable models is that we can directly quantify the response of the network to any image.
+One of the advantages of working with image-computable models is that we can directly quantify the response of the network to any image.
 For example, we can ask whether the same fc units, in the same network, would be activated by images of houses or human faces.
 Importantly, we are not retraining the network with these new images.
-The weights are fixed and we merely monitor the activation of the fc units.
+The weights are fixed, and we merely monitor the activation of the fc units.
 The network has never seen a house or a face before; however, the units in the network are still activated by those images (in the same way that neurons in our visual cortex would be activated if we were shown a unicorn, even if we have never seen one before).